Skip to main content

 Stacey Johnson

-"As a Service Child, I had the opportunity to travel all across Europe.
-I attended a British Forces school in Germany where I completed my secondary education.
+"As a service child, I had the opportunity to travel all across Europe.
+I attended a British Forces school in Germany, where I completed my secondary education.
 After completing my last GCSE exam, I travelled back to the UK the same night.
-I understand the feelings of Service Children as my Dad was away on tours for most of my childhood.
+I understand the feelings of service children as my Dad was away on tours for most of my childhood.
 These experiences have made me a more resilient person and someone who can empathise and support our pupils here at Risedale who may be going through some of the same things as I did when I was a child."

 Resources & Helpful Links